Is It Safe for Your Kids To Play Minecraft?

 How To Keep Your Kids Safe on Minecraft: 10 Tips for Parents

-- Choose the appropriate game modes and settings for your kids
+- Choose the appropriate game modes

 - Set rules for how, when, and how long they can play